Nomad Podcast

 Doug King - Spiral Dynamics, Deconstruction and the Future of Faith (N299)

 We speak with Doug King about the evolution of his faith, progressing from Christian fundamentalism to a post-Christian identity.
 At the heart of Doug’s understanding of this journey is the historical framework of Spiral Dynamics, a model that illuminates the evolution of worldviews across cultures worldwide.
 This model reveals that the journey many of us have been on - from fundamentalism, through deconstruction, to a more expansive, inclusive spirituality - are not isolated personal experiences, but an integral part of the collective evolution of the human race.
 After the interview Tim and Nick share their own experience of Spiral Dynamics, and how it’s helped them make sense of their own journeys.
-Interview starts at 18m 58s Show Notes → The creation of Nomad's thoughtful, wonderfully ad-free content is entirely funded by our equally thoughtful, wonderful listeners.
-Supporting us gives access to Nomad's online communities through the Beloved Listener Lounge, Enneagram Lounge and Nomad Book Club - as well as bonus content like Nomad Contemplations, Nomad Devotionals and Nomad Revisited.
-If you'd like to join our lovely supporters head to our Patreon Page to donate and you may even be rewarded with a pen or Beloved Listener mug!
-If you're hoping to connect with others who are more local, you can also take a look at our Listener Map or join our Nomad Gathering Facebook page.
-Additionally, we share listener's stories on our blog, all with the hope of facilitating understanding, connection and supportive relationships.
+Interview starts at 18m 58s Books, quotes, links → The creation of Nomad’s thoughtful, ad-free content is entirely funded by our equally thoughtful and wonderful listeners.
+By supporting us, you gain access to Nomad’s online spaces—like the Beloved Listener Lounge, Enneagram Lounge, and Book Club—as well as bonus episodes such as Nomad Contemplations, Therapeutic Reflections, and Nomad Revisited.
+If you’d like to join our lovely community of supporters, head over to our Patreon page.
+You might even be rewarded with a Nomad pen or our coveted Beloved Listener mug!
+If a monthly commitment isn’t possible right now, a one-off donation is always deeply appreciated—you can do that here.
+Looking to connect with others nearby?
+Check out the Listener Map or join our Nomad Gathering Facebook group.
+And if you're up for sharing your own story, we regularly post reflections from listeners on our blog—all with the hope of fostering deeper understanding, connection and supportive relationships.
+If you'd like to share your story on the blog, contact us for more information here.

 Jun 9, 2023 • 2h 1min